dandrewgarvin/node-global-scripts/README.md

 # Node Global Scripts

 This repository contains scripts that can be globally installed with node.
-These are scripts that I (the author) did not want to have published through NPM.
+These are scripts that I did not want to have published through NPM.

 Each script folder has run `npm init`, so it has access to anything that _does_ exist on NPM.